felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 ##### Cloud storage

-[^covid]: Naturrally, during COVID-19 both parts of the interview process would be remote.
+[^covid]: Naturally, during COVID-19 both parts of the interview process would be remote.

 [^cracking-the-coding-interview]: As opposed to Google and Facebook where the